-D.1.4 Preventative Maintenance Plan [326 IAC 2-7-5(12)]
+Preventive Maintenance Plan [326 IAC 2-7-5(12)] D.1.5

-A Preventive Maintenance Plan is required for these facilities and their control devices.
-Section B - Preventive Maintenance Plan contains the Permittee's obligation with regard to the preventive maintenance plan required by this condition.
+A Preventive Maintenance Plan (PMP) is required for this unit and its control device.
+Section B -Preventive Maintenance Plan contains the Permittee's obligation with regard to the preventive maintenance plan required by this condition.